 Once you file a claim with the Ministry, you are legally barred from pursuing a separate claim through an employment lawyer – even if you’re owed much more.

-To protect your rights and maximize your compensation, speak to our team before you sign or file anything.
+To protect your rights and maximize your compensation, contact us before you sign or file anything.

 How is severance pay typically paid out in Ontario?